rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 #### Set the default editor

 Especially in the beginning, you will be making a lot of changes to `.zshrc` and you won't want to type `nano ~/.zshrc` or `gnome-text-editor ~/.zshrc` every time.
-First we will set the default editor.
-Open the file using `nano ~/.zshrc` and search for `export EDITOR`.
-Then modify the configuration as follows.
+First we will set the default editor so that we can open `~/.zshrc` with an alias.

+- Open the `zsh` config file using `nano ~/.zshrc`
+- Search for `export EDITOR`.
+- Then modify the configuration as follows.
 Remove the `#` symbols on all lines except `# Preferred editor for local and remote sessions`.

 In `bash` and `zsh`, lines that start with the `#` symbol are comments.

 ----------------------------------------------------------------